yu-ming-chen/tp/docs/UserGuide.md

 ## 4. Quick start
 (Contributed by Wen Hao)

-If this is your first time using NUSave, follow these few simple steps to jump straight into action:
+If this is your first time using NUSave, follow these simple steps to jump straight into action:

 1. Ensure that you have Java `11` or above installed in your Computer.